i-score-old/documentation/README.md

 ## nanoc:

-This web site is developed using "nanoc":http://nanoc.stoneship.org/
+The documentation is managed using "nanoc":http://nanoc.stoneship.org/ static website generator.

 ## fancyBox: